gokhangokcen1/gokhangokcen1/README.md

 ### About Me

-I combine my Electrical and Electronics Engineering background with software development, artificial intelligence and cybersecurity.
+I combine my Electrical and Electronics Engineering background with **systems programming, computer networks, embedded systems and applied machine learning**.

-I am particularly interested in network protocols, traffic analysis, system visibility, computer vision and audio-based deep learning applications.
+I am particularly interested in **network protocols, operating systems, low-level programming, embedded development and computer vision**.

-* Currently working with **Go, Vue.js, PostgreSQL and PyTorch**
+- Currently working with **C, Go, ESP32, ESP-IDF and FreeRTOS**
-* Developing networking and security tools from scratch
+- Strengthening my foundations in **computer networks and operating systems**
-* Learning more about **network security, traffic analysis and protocol-level communication**
+- Building networking, embedded and systems-oriented projects from scratch
-* Exploring **machine learning, deep learning and computer vision**
+- Using **Python, PyTorch and computer vision** for practical machine learning applications
-* Building practical solutions for real-world problems
+- Focusing on understanding how software interacts with **hardware, operating systems and networks**

 ### Selected Projects